bigpigeon.us webpage WWII Roster > Roster Records > Roster L, © 2023 by Robert A. Christiansen, last update 24 Aug 2023.

 † Larson, Darwin Norville, SN 37-435-093, US Army, Montgomery Co.

-- Submarine USS Tang (SS-306); KIA 25 Oct 1944 in Formosa Strait, W of Formosa; Tang sunk by circular run of its own torpedo; 69 dead, nine survivors; Naval War with Japan > US Submarine Force; BNR.
+- Submarine USS Tang (SS-306); KIA 25 Oct 1944 in Formosa Strait, west of Formosa; Tang sunk by circular run of its own torpedo; 69 died, nine survived.

 † LaVars, Kenneth Charles, SN 393-32-67, US Navy, Montgomery Co.

-- Came on board Escort Carrier USS Salamaua (CVE-96) 26 May 1944; Salamaua assigned to Task Unit 77.4.1 of the Seventh Fleet for the Luzon, Philippines invasion; KIA 13 Jan 1945 South China Sea, 80 miles W of Lingayen Gulf, Luzon; Salamaua was waiting to refuel at sea whe hit by kamikaze carrying two bombs; 19 dead (14 buried at sea five missing), Salamaua survived; Philippines Liberated > Philippines Naval War; BNR.
+- came on board Escort Carrier USS Salamaua (CVE-96) 26 May 1944; Salamaua assigned to Task Unit 77.4.1 of the Seventh Fleet for the Luzon, Philippines invasion; KIA 13 Jan 1945 South China Sea, 80 miles west of Lingayen Gulf, Luzon; Salamaua was waiting to refuel at sea when hit by kamikaze carrying two bombs; 19 died (14 buried at sea five missing); Salamaua survived.

 Lawson, Herschal Vernon, SN 37-466-733, US Army, Montgomery Co.